 Unless you have extensive experience in designing websites, it’s probably a good bet you’re in the market for a professional web designer.
 But choosing one goes far beyond the actual design of the website.
 It’s important to do your research and homework.
 Here’s what should you look for in a website designer.

 It is a common mistake when looking at a designer’s portfolio to overlook the “what” in favor of the “how many.”
 Just because someone has a robust portfolio doesn’t mean they are the right fit for you.
 It is important to look at their design style.
 Does it fit the look and feel you’re going for?
+Are they following the latest web design trends?
 If you’re looking for a modern website, it doesn’t make much sense to hire someone who has nothing but traditional designs in their portfolio.

 Have they designed websites specific to your industry in the past?
 The more specialized a designer is, the more likely you are to get a website that targets your industry, its products, services, and audience because they understand it.